Last modified on: 08 Feb 2022

 Denodo’s pay-as-you-go option helps you manage costs.
 Users pay only for the time they use the Denodo production instance, and they can shut it down when they are not using it, to manage the overall cost.
 Billing is handled by the cloud vendor, and the charges will appear on your billing statement from the cloud vendor.

 Unfortunately, you cannot automatically switch or transition from one instance type to another.
 You would need to stop the current Denodo instance and then start up the other instance.
 You would need to export the VQL(metadata, , start a new subscription of Denodo, and then import the VQL.
 It is a fairly straightforward and well defined process.

 You can use the Solution Manager to work in a hybrid environment with the BYOL option in the cloud.

 This is not supported or recommended.
 Marketplace subscriptions are managed by the cloud vendors, and they would continue to charge infrastructure fees, which you would need to pay, in addition to payment for the Denodo license associated with that instance.

 Subscriptions are registered on the cloud marketplaces, so as long as the instance is up-and-running, the metering is ON in the background.
 Users can decide to stop the instances (to avoid billing) or cancel a subscription if they desire to do so.

 For marketplace instances, you are responsible for applying hotfixes, updates, etc., as and when necessary, just as you would have to do for on-premises environments.
-With Denodo 8.0, and enhancements to Solution Manager and automated deployment modes, Denodo has made this process a lot simpler and easier to manage.
+With recent versions of the Denodo Platform, and enhancements to Solution Manager and automated deployment modes, Denodo has made this process a lot simpler and easier to manage.